-- Palm Tree Roof: For parts of your playground that need a little more shade, the Palm Tree Roof is a nature-inspired way to help keep equipment cool.
+- Full Noodle Roof: For parts of your playground that need a little more shade, the Full Noodle Roof is a nature-inspired way to help keep equipment cool.

 - Tree Stump Climber: The Tree Stump Climber is available in three different heights — short, medium and tall — and encourages children to develop their maneuverability skills.

 - Stacked Timber Wall: Modern design meets natural play with this Naturtek Stacked Timber Wall, a unique climbing and free play structure.

 - Rocky Rambler: The Rocky Rambler resembles a natural stone walkway but is made of a safer material.

 - Lumberjack Climber: The Nu-Edge X Lumberjack Climber looks like a wall of stacked logs and is a fun, challenging climb structure.

 - Telescope: Adding a Telescope to your playground is an excellent way to let young players explore their interest in nature and the environment around them.

 Get Commercial-Grade Playground Equipment at PlayPower Canada